Volcinschi family

-Volcinschi (or Wolczynski, "from Volcineți" Bukovina) is the name of noble family from the Eastern European aristocracy which participated with considerable distinction in the social, political and spiritual life of Moldavia and Wallachia.
+The Volcinschi family (or Wolczynski, "from Volcineți" Bukovina) is a noble family from the Eastern European aristocracy which participated with considerable distinction in the social, political and spiritual life of Moldavia and Wallachia.

 History

-Official studies of genealogy based on the original documents prove Volcinschi family's descent beyond year 1500, being related with old Romanian families from traditional aristocracy, from Moldova and Wallachia and also Europe, like: Beldiman, Bogdan, Carp, Drăgușescu, Flondor, Movilă, Orăș, Petriceico, Prăjescu, Stroiescu, Stroici, Saint-Quentin, Stârcea, Tăbuci, Tăutu and some more.
-Noble attestation of this old family has been offered by the historical administrations (Moldavian and House of Habsburg) and also by the King Ferdinand I of Romania, King Carol II of Romania and King Mihai I.
+Official studies of genealogy based on the original documents prove Volcinschi family's descent beyond year 1500, being related with old Romanian families from traditional aristocracy, from Moldova and Wallachia and also Europe, like: Beldiman, Bogdan-Musat, Carp, Drăgușescu, Flondor, Movilă, Orăș, Petriceico, Prăjescu, Stroiescu, Stroici, Saint-Quentin, Stârcea, Tăbuci, Tăutu and some more.
+Noble attestation of this old family has been offered by the historical administrations (Moldavian and House of Habsburg) and also by the King Ferdinand I of Romania, King Carol II of Romania and King Michael I.